BKWLD/codebasehq/README.md

-# Laravel + Codebase
+# CodebaseHQ

-This is a [Laravel Bundle](http://bundles.laravel.com/) that makes it easy to integrate with [Codebase](http://www.codebasehq.com/) features.
+This is a [Laravel Package](http://laravel.com/) that makes it easy to integrate with [Codebase](http://www.codebasehq.com/) features.
 Currently, this means pushing exceptions to [Codebase's Exception](http://blog.atechmedia.com/2012/08/exception-tracking-in-codebase/) tracker but I'd like to add more features if people have suggestions.

 ## Installation